During the elementary school years, we work to increase our students’ understanding and mastery of eight essential learning skills:

 Early Elementary Program

-The first, second and third grade classroom cultures are provide a nice balance of child centered learning and collaborative learning.
+The first, second and third grade classroom cultures provide a nice balance of child centered learning and collaborative learning.

 At this developmental level, children are exploring their own interests and curiosities yet our teachers are serving as guides in content areas such as literacy, math, and science.

+The Rainbow Learning curriculum is holistic in its approach.
 All lessons, activities and projects are planned, organized and presented in highly differentiated ways that appeal to growth and development in all seven learning domains.

 Additionally, our school-wide math program eliminates classroom borders to ensure each child is learning at his or her optimal level.